Marketing to Doctors, Part 2: Messaging & Segmentation

 I know, right?

-You need to think through all these variables and then figure out how/when you can clump them together to create a manageable number of segments.
+You need to think through all these variables and then figure out how and when to group them to create a manageable number of segments.

 Keep in mind that the expense involved in physician marketing means that it’s often worth developing creative and campaigns for smaller target segments that would be worthwhile in less competitive markets.